Here is a list of the most frequently asked questions I receive. If you have a question that can’t be answered here please contact me.

 Tel.
 No. Athens +30 210 5150785

-Kefalonia is a mountainous island, so there are some high coastal roads, however the main roads are usually in good condition and the road system is easy to follow as signs are in Greek and English.
-Extra care should be taken if it has rained, also you have to keep a look out for the lazy goats sunbathing on the asphalt!
-Parking is usually easy and free, but as the season reaches it's peak it is sometimes difficult to find spaces near to busy areas and beaches.
+Kefalonia is a mountainous island, so there are some high coastal roads, however, the main roads are usually in good condition and the road system is easy to follow as signs are in Greek and English.
+Extra care should be taken if it has rained, also you have to keep a lookout for the lazy goats sunbathing on the asphalt!
+Parking is usually easy and free, but as the season reaches it’s peak it is sometimes difficult to find spaces near busy areas and beaches.

 General Island Information

 Direct international flights to the island start from April until the end of October/early November.
-High season occurs from mid-July to the end of August, during this period the island is very busy and beaches, tavernas and other places get very crowded.
-I would suggest coming before, or after high season to make the most of the island, it's more relaxed and peaceful, and sometimes you can have beach to youself!
+The high season occurs from mid-July to the end of August, during this period the island is very busy and beaches, tavernas and other places get very crowded.
+I would suggest coming before, or after the high season to make the most of the island, it’s more relaxed and peaceful, and sometimes you can have a beach to yourself!
+Though at that period it can be rainy at times.
+The prices as well for tickets and accommodation can be 1/3 of the high season prices if you come during the low season April, May, and October.

-The accommodation that I have on my website is personally visited and the owner's carefully selected so I can feel confident in recommending them to you - please see my disclaimer for more details
+The accommodation that I have on my website is personally visited and the owner’s carefully selected so I can feel confident in recommending them to you – contact me with a short description of the number of guests, dates and what you are wishing to find as a property so I can send you choices according to your needs.

-Generally the beaches on the south coast of the island are sandy, many with shallow water.
-From the center to the north the beaches become pebbly with extremely clear water, I would suggest bringing some sea shoes with you (if you have sensitive feet).
+Generally, the beaches on the south coast of the island are sandy, many with shallow waters.
+From the centre to the north the beaches become pebbly with extremely clear waters, I would suggest buying some sea shoes if you have sensitive feet as it is worth exploring them too.

 Take a look at our regional Travel Guides, they contain lots of information about attractions and things to do whilst you are here!